 The body length of a fully grown female is 12 - 15 mm long, and a male 8 mm.

 They build a large web - a typical one is seen above, but they can vary slightly according to the anchor points.
 The average web is around 40 cm in diameter, and 1.5 - 2.5 m off the ground if suitable sites are available.
 However they will build anywhere.
 I have one in the roof corner of my greenhouse.
 The female has changed the web to suit the expansion and then removal of a tomato plant, and it is certainly not the "average" shape and size.
 Females hide close to the web.
+A web can take less that an hour to construct, and will last just a day or two at most as the sticky droplets on the spiral threads get coated with dust and pollen and become ineffective.
+The spider doesn't waste the silk of the old web, but eats it as it is full of protein.

 The spider above was found in a rose bush growing up a wall, and had been there for some months.